iamtwinklev/first-setup-repo/README.md

 # first-setup-repo
 This repository is for test

-Hi i am Twinkle this is my first commit
+I am Twinkle this is my first commit